AdaCore/training_material/courses/rust_essentials/180_modules/03-visibility.rst

 Struct and Enum Visibility
 ----------------------------

-* Making a struct :rust:`pub` does not make fields public
+* Making a struct :rust:`pub` does not make its fields public

   * Each field needs its own :rust:`pub`